goopyGoop1/CS3110-Lab5/README.md

 ## Troubleshooting

+- If the scene does not render:
+  - Ensure your browser supports WebGL.
+  - Verify the required library files are included in the **parent folder**.
-- If the scene does not render, ensure your browser supports WebGL and the shaders compile without errors.
+  - Confirm the shaders compile without errors.
-- Use the browser developer tools to debug any WebGL-related errors.
+  - Use browser developer tools to debug any WebGL-related errors.

 ---

 ![image](https://github.com/user-attachments/assets/4ec6e68b-e3f9-443e-b6e2-635519c68e4e)